Unused vintage Land Grant Colleges - Michigan State & Penn State postage stamps from 1955 - face value is 3¢ each.

 You will receive 25 total stamps - all in mint condition.
 Perfect for wedding envelopes, postcards, birthday invitations, scrapbooking or other crafts!

 Year of Issue: 1955

 All stamps are guaranteed authentic, unused, and ready for your envelopes!

 Please note that stamps are separated into blocks/panes/singles to fit our rigid envelopes and keep shipping cost low.
 If you would like to receive your stamps as a full sheet, just message us through our Contact Form and we can arrange that for you.

 Because these stamps are of a smaller denomination than the current postage rate, they can be used together or in conjunction with other vintage stamps to mail wedding invitations, party invitations, or just regular old snail mail!

-3¢ Land Grant Colleges - Michigan & Penn State - Pack of 25 stamps from 1955
+3¢ Michigan State & Penn State - Pack of 25 unused stamps from 1955

 We gladly accept returns & exchanges.